 “If others can have it, they can too,” Soref shrugged.

 He specified appropriately grand offices for the company’s senior management – but you wouldn’t find Soref there.
-He favored a simple room at the top of four flights of stairs where his desktop held a jumbled assortment of lock components and there was a single decoration on the plain walls – a chart listing 20,000 Master Lock combinations.
+He favored a simple room at the top of four flights of stairs where his desktop held a jumbled assortment of lock components.
+There was a single decoration on the plain walls – a chart listing 20,000 Master Lock combinations.

 His personal life was just as modest.
 He lived with his wife, Bertha, and five children in a 2,700-square-foot bungalow at 2729 N. 51st St.